sjbennett123/gloryforthefist/content/policies/staff_list/_index.md

 ## General Manager

-They can help with just about anything or direct you to the person who can.
+The General Manager can help with just about anything or direct you to the appropriate person.

 400 GS / Month